 So here’s one more nugget to consider: at the end of our lives we don’t usually regret the courageous choices we made that didn’t go the the way we planned.

 More likely, we regret not making the choice at all.

 But courageous living isn’t only about the big choices.

 So is there an invitation here for you to enhance your own heartfelt participation in the world?

 - boundary you want to set

 - decision to put your needs first more often

 Whatever it is, know that it’s an act of courageous living to take that step into the unknown.
-And you have the capacity to make it through to the other side.

 …questions that can make or unmake a life, questions that have patiently waited for you, questions that have no right to go away.